marketplacer/TestableAlert/README.md

 # A testable wrapper around UIAlertViewController written in Swift

-UIAlertViewController is used in iOS to present model alerts and action sheets.
+UIAlertViewController is used in iOS to present modal alerts and action sheets.
 This library makes it easier to test your code that uses UIAlertViewController.

 Here is what it can do in your unit test: